1

 Father Berti returned the manuscripts to Valtorta and handed over only his typed versions.
 Despite his signed promise, in 1952 Father Berti went to publisher Emiliano Pisani.
 Though aware of the Holy Office's opposition, Pisani printed the first volume in 1956, and a new volume each year through 1959.

+Comment: Although Father Berti brought all the typescripts in his possession; he could not deliver all the copies, because some were in the possession of other people who declined to be deprived of them.
+The Holy Office, headed by Cardinal Alfredo Ottaviani, forbade the publication of these writings and threatened to place them on the Index of forbidden books in the event of a publication.
 The reversal of the Papal Order by the Holy Office was in direct violation to Canon Law.
 Again, the Code of Canon Law: Book II, Part II, Section I, Chapter I, Article I, gives the Pope full and supreme power over all levels of the Church and free use to exercise this power.
 Canon law clearly requires that this Papal order be embraced with unconditional acceptance and submission.
 This is why Father Berti was so persistent in assisting in the publishing of Maria's works, despite the later persecutions he suffered at the hands of his superiors.
 The Church was in violation of Canon Law for putting it on the index in the first place.

 When volume four appeared, the Holy Office examined the Poem and condemned it, recommending that it be placed on the Index of Forbidden Books Dec.
 16, 1959.
 Pope John XXIII signed the decree and ordered it published.
 L'Osservatore Romano, on Jan.
 6, 1960, printed the condemnation with an accompanying front-page article, "A Badly Fictionalized Life of Jesus," to explain it.

 The key question: Why did Cardinal Alfredo Ottaviani wait till volume four (almost three years later), to act?
 The Gospel as it was Revealed to Me (The English version; The Poem of the Man-God, came much later), was published in 1956 with Pope Pius XII Imprimatur and statement affixed to the inside cover.
 This must have made Cardinal Ottaviani livid, but he had no choice but to wait, his hands were tied.
 Placing the Poem on the Index of Forbidden books would require a Papal signature, which would be impossible to obtain.
 Pope Pius XII would certainly not sign a decree against His own Imprimatur, and the three Priests were well aware of this.
 As long as Pope Pius XII was alive, the Poem could be published with the Papal Imprimatur, unchallenged.
-When Pope Pius XII past away on October 9, 1958, the Lion was finally out of the way.
+When Pope Pius XII passed away on October 9, 1958, the Lion was finally out of the way.
 As soon as the next Pontiff, Pope John XXIII, took office, Cardinal Alfredo Ottaviani's first and foremost action was to have Maria Valtorta’s and Sister Maria Faustina Kowalska’s writings formally condemned on the Index of Forbidden Books, (Pope Pius XII would not sign the condemnation of Sister Faustina’s writings).
 The condemnation decrees could now be placed before the new Pontiff, who signed the decrees at the request of Cardinal Ottaviani.
 Obviously just taking Office, Pope John XXIII did not have the personal time and luxury of reading Maria Valtorta’s 15,000 pages of Private Revelation and Saint Faustina’s Life works.

 There is a major difference between the actions of these two Popes.
 Pope Pius XII personally examined the writings for 10 months, Pope John XXIII’s signing was a common authorization formality to Cardinal Ottaviani’s final judgment.